Financial economics: State prices

+See Girsanov theorem and Radon-Nikodym derivative.)

 Resultant models

 Applying the above economic concepts, we may then derive various economic- and financial models and principles.
-As above, the two usual areas of focus are Asset Pricing and Corporate Finance, the first being the perspective of providers of capital, the second of users of capital.
+As outlined, the two areas of focus are Asset Pricing and Corporate Finance, the first being the perspective of providers of capital, the second of users of capital.
 Here, and for (almost) all other financial economics models, the questions addressed are typically framed in terms of "time, uncertainty, options, and information", as will be seen below.